AgileRL/AgileRL/docs/api/algorithms/matd3.rst

 Multi-Agent Twin-Delayed Deep Deterministic Policy Gradient (MATD3)
 ===================================================================

-MATD3 (Multi-Agent Twin Delayed Deep Deterministic Policy Gradients) extends the MATD3 algorithm to reduce overestimation bias in multi-agent domains through the use of a second set of critic networks and delayed updates of the policy networks.
+MATD3 (Multi-Agent Twin Delayed Deep Deterministic Policy Gradients) extends the MADDPG algorithm to reduce overestimation bias in multi-agent domains through the use of a second set of critic networks and delayed updates of the policy networks.
 This enables superior performance when compared to MATD3.